gigwell/elastica/README.md

 ### What's next?

-* Chained interface for extracting aggregation values
+* Interface for building queries.
 * Support for add operations
 * Support for delete operations